axelrafn/v0xb0x/features.md

 # The list

 # TODO
-* DNS
-    * Change * to 10.1.1.1 so the webserver can handle all requests.
-    * dnsmasq should do the trick

 * HTTP Server
     * PHP must be running
-    * run server in HTTPS mode
-    * Small dropoff script for files less than 128/256MB ?
-    * Create script that creates a user for you for BB and FTP
+    * Create script that creates a user for you for FTP

 * FTP Server
     * pure-ftpd?
     * Virtual users created via webscript, unique dirs only accessable by them.

-* Bulletin board (Message Board)
-    * PHPBB?
-        * Will we need to clean it between boots?
-        * Keep data between boots?
-        * Offer "wiper" to wipe installation and clean install it again?

-* Dropoff data
-    * Custom made.
-    * No name, just file upload.
+# FUTURE
 * MESH mode ?
+    * Perhaps a fork off this project?
     * Offer to put device in MESH mode for 1st responder type scenarios
     * Link for info on MESH: https://github.com/binnes/WiFiMeshRaspberryPi